wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 {% include l18n.html %}
 {% include _toc.html %}

 First of all, this is about doing the most touristy things.
-So say "frisco" rather than "San Franciso" and watch natives roll their eyes.
+So don't say "frisco" instead of "San Franciso" if you don't want to see city natives roll their eyes.

 <a name="LeftMyHeart"></a>